Preparing for your appointmentBy Mayo Clinic Staff

-- Write down key personal information, including any mental or emotional stressors in your life.
+- Write down key personal information, including mental or emotional stressors in your life.

-- Make a list of your key medical information, including any other conditions for which you're being treated and the names of any medications, vitamins or supplements you're taking.
+- List your key medical information, including other conditions for which you're being treated and the names and dosages of medications, vitamins and supplements you take.

-- Note any recent injuries that may have damaged your back.
+- Note recent injuries that hurt your back.

 - Take a family member or friend along, if possible.
 Someone who accompanies you may remember something that you missed or forgot.

-For back pain, some basic questions to ask your doctor include:
+For back pain, questions to ask your doctor include: